 Coala Life has been awarded with over 15 industry recognitions and honors for its innovations.
 If you also want to be part of the success story, partner or offer your patients the Coala as well - simply contact us here.

 "We believe in a world where mankind is digitized, connected and screened for early detection and disease prevention."

 Coala Life is a Swedish digital health venture disrupting the field of cardiac diagnostics.
-The company has recently launched a multi-prize winning portfolio of cardiac monitoring solutions based on the Coala Heart Monitor, a cloud-based product and service for real-time analysis of the heart.
+The company has launched a multi-prize winning portfolio of cardiac monitoring solutions based on the Coala Heart Monitor, a cloud-based product and service for real-time analysis of the heart.
 Solutions are sold direct to individuals as well as to healthcare professionals to enable more efficient and digital cardiac assessments.
 It’s about digitizing the heart by the power and engagement of the individual, and using smart algorithms to help predict and prevent heart disease.

 We make it possible for everyone to monitor their heart.

 Philip Siberg Co-founder and CEO, Johanna Tulkki COO, Magnus Samuelsson CTO, Lovisa Fasth E-Commerce & Digital Manager, Titti Lundgren CMO, Hsinti Rydberg, QAM (not in photo), Malin Sendén, CXM (not in photo), Anna Hernegran Business Development Manager (not in photo) and Ulf Tossman Co-founder and Medical Director (not in photo).